abworrall/dicebot/README.md

 * `mv ./pkg/config/myconfig.sample ./pkg/config/myconfig.go`
 * edit the new file, putting in your secret & token
 * deploy the app
-* update your LINE biz acount config, point it to your new webhook (`https://host/line` - the `host` is your new appenginer service URL)
+* update your LINE biz acount config, point it to your new webhook (`https://host/line` - the `host` is your new appengine service URL)

 The main verb is `roll`, for rolling dice.
 There are some other verbs that help out with running an RPG in a chat group: